hb0702/Didi_challenge_2017_Python/README.md

         $ qtcreator

 * Open catkin_ws/src/CMakeLists.txt on Qt Creator, set build directory to ~/catkin_ws/build
-* If you have 'ImportError: No module named catkin.environment_cache'..

-        $ source /opt/ros/indigo/setup.bash

 ### How to run kor_didi_pkg
 * Go to catkin workspace